 - We highly recommend applying for your background check while you are still in your home country / country of residence.
 Applying from abroad, so, for example, while already being in Peru, is often difficult, time consuming and more expensive or impossible.
-The embassy or consulate of your home country in Peru usually cannot help you with getting the criminal record check, though there are exceptions.
+The embassy or consulate of your home country in Peru in most cases cannot help you with getting the criminal record check, though there are exceptions.

 - One of the obstacles when you try to get your record check while already being outside your home country, for some nationalities is that you must provide a current fingerprint card which must include rolled and flat impressions of all ten fingers, your full name and date of birth and the seal/stamp of the police agency and the signature of the official taking the fingerprints.
 In Lima, for example, this can be done at the National Police Complex (Direccion de Criminalistica PNP) on Av.
 Aramburu 550; in Cusco one of our readers informed us that you can get fingerprinted at the Policia Nacional del Peru, DIVINCRI PNP, Oficina de Criminalistica Cusco (a building behind the big police headquarters in Plaza Tupaq Amaru)

-- When you apply for the document, make sure it’s for “international use", "for use abroad", "for use for a visa application in a foreign country”, or similar.
+- When you apply for the document in your home country, make sure it’s for “international use", "for use abroad", "for use for a visa application in a foreign country”, or similar.

 - Make sure that the issuing authority authenticates the document; so, the record check has a signature and a seal or stamp of the issuing authority which is necessary for the further required authentication / legalization process.

 - After you received your record check, you have to get an Apostille on it, or, if your home country didn’t sign the Hague Apostille Convention, like Canada, for example, have to get a traditional legalization.
 This can only be done in the country where the document was issued!
 In some countries, you can request from the issuing authority that they forward your record check to the authority responsible for the Apostille, which usually saves you time, shipping costs and lots of stress.